Azure/AvereSDK/docs/using_vfxt_py.md

 Read Initial Configuration for the New Cluster for details about these options.

+To *remove* nodes from the cluster, use the Avere Control Panel.
+Read the [Cluster > FXT Nodes](http://library.averesystems.com/ops_guide/4_7/gui_fxt_nodes.html) settings page documentation in the Avere OS Configuration Guide.

 ### Destroy a Cluster

 The `--destroy` option permanently removes a cluster.